Aside from their large number of tribal casinos, Oklahoma isn’t tolerant

-He placed bets with a man who ran an online sports betting site on Oklahoma soil.
+He placed bets with a man who ran an online sports betting site on

-- Authorities decided to go after both the operator (David Tune) and the players.
+Authorities decided to go after both the operator (David Tune) and the

-- He’s a police officer, which puts him under greater scrutiny for
+He’s a police officer, which puts him under greater scrutiny for

 Can Tribes Offer Online Gambling?

 No, but this isn’t due to a lack of effort.

 The Arapaho and Cheyenne Tribes launched PokerTribes.com without government

 approval in 2013.
 This online poker site offered real money play to Oklahomans.

 Governor Mary Fallin explained that the state’s tribal compact doesn’t allow

 She did allow the Arapaho and Cheyenne to offer Internet gambling to